3rt4nm4n/turkish-apis/examples/EXAMPLES.md

-Use cases of APIs will be listed in this directoy.
+Use cases of APIs are listed in this directoy.

-API'ların kullanımına dair örnekler bu klasörde listelenecektir.
+API'ların kullanımına dair örnekler bu klasörde bulunmaktadır.